tryton/trytond/doc/topics/access_rights.rst

 ==============

 Each action define a list of groups that are allowed to use it.
-There is a special case for ref:`wizard <topics-wizard>` for which the read access on the model is also checked and also the write access if there is no groups linked.
+There is a special case for :ref:`wizard <topics-wizard>` for which the read access on the model is also checked and also the write access if there is no groups linked.